flickerstop/netflixSearchAPI/readme.md

 # Netflix simple API
-This is based on the data provided by [kaggle datasets](https://www.kaggle.com/datasets/victorsoeiro/netflix-tv-shows-and-movies).
+This is a Node.js REST API built based on the data provided by [kaggle datasets](https://www.kaggle.com/datasets/victorsoeiro/netflix-tv-shows-and-movies).
 Both GET and POST are supported for different features.
 This created using Node.js with Express.js for hosting and MongoDB for the database.

 ### Install
 ```